edisoncks/snake/README.md

 ## Features

-- Navigate with arrow keys.
+- Navigate with arrow keys and WASD.
 - 3 levels of speed.
 - Customizable game width and height.